kslifer/wordpress-on-gcp-free-tier/wordpress-core/README.md

 # Wordpress Core
+Provide a URL to [the Wordpress distribution zip](https://wordpress.org/download/releases/) in the [download.txt](download.txt) file, and it will be fetched during the build process.

+OR

-Download [the Wordpress distribution zip](https://wordpress.org/download/) from Wordpress, then place it in this directory and in your repo.
+Download it directly from Wordpress, then place it in this directory and in your repo.

 The build script will unpack and inject the distribution into the final Wordpress image.